The Long Discourses

 137. The priest then saw that the Buddha had silently accepted his request.
 He got up, bowed to the Buddha, and circled him three times before leaving.
 He went home and prepared a variety of delicious foods.

 138. The next day, the Bhagavān put on his robe and took his bowl.
-Accompanied by a large assembly of 1,250 monks, he went to the priest’s home where they prepared seats and sat down.
+Accompanied by a great assembly of 1,250 monks, he went to the priest’s home where they prepared seats and sat down.
 The priest then personally served them food, offering it to the Buddha and Saṅgha.
 When they were finished eating, they left with their bowls.
 When they were done washing them, the Buddha composed verses for the priest:

 The Liberation of Kūṭatāṇḍya